Liquidity and markets

 The liquidity management system

-Norges Bank uses market operations to steer bank reserves towards a desired level, primarily using fixed-rate loans (F-loans) and fixed-rate deposits (F-deposits).
+Norges Bank uses market operations to steer bank reserves towards a desired level, primarily using F-loans and F-deposits.

 Lender of last resort